This counter started on Dec. 22, 2020

 These dogs all come with their health record, will be up-to-date on vaccinations and worming, and if they've recently had pups, they will be weaned before Mom can go home.
 We do not send the adults' AKC registration papers with them after they've been spayed/neutered - those stay with our permanent records.
 Our adults have all been micro-chipped already, and that registration will be transferred to you.

 Our adult dogs have only known love all their lives, are all crate-trained, have never worn collars or harnesses, are not leash-trained, and are not housebroken because we're just not set up for all that, but most learn and adapt very readily.
-The girls use guillotine-style doggy-doors, so they learn very quickly how to use a regular flap-style doggy door.
-The boys don't use doggy-doors here, but also readily adapt to whatever they find at their new home, especially if they watch your other pets use the doggy door or ask to go outside.
+They all have doggy-doors between their indoor and outdoor pens, so they will easily adapt to your system if they watch your other pets use a doggy door or ask to go outside.

 Since small dogs don't have the "bull necks" of big dogs, we do prefer harnesses over collars with ALL dachshunds, to protect their little throats.
 Also, some doxies can slip out of a collar with no effort at all, but the right harness can be nearly escape-proof.
 Most of ours will take a small to medium-size harness, with the majority leaning toward the medium size.

 So, take a good look at our great little friends posted here.
-If one really appeals to you, give us a call at 719-783-2955 to set up an appointment between 2:00 and 4:00 p.m.
-(ONLY!) to meet her (or him) - we find our dogs like to pick out their own people, and we want them to be happy with whoever takes them home, so ask to see a couple or more - we're always happy to show them off.
+If one really appeals to you, give us a call at 719-783-2955 to set up an appointment between 8:00 a.m. and noon (ONLY!) to meet her (or him) - we find our dogs like to pick out their own people, and we want them to be happy with whoever takes them home, so ask to see a couple or more - we're always happy to show them off.

 DACHSHUNDS REGULARLY LIVE TO BE 15-18 YEARS OLD OR MORE, SO OUR 5+ YEAR-OLDS ARE STILL VERY YOUNG, AGILE, FRIENDLY AND EAGER TO BE YOUR NEWEST FAMILY MEMBER!
 SCROLL DOWN THE PAGE TO SEE SOME OF OUR OTHER GALS AND GUYS WHO HAVE FOUND FUREVER HOMES.